 The nature of the surgery needed, the aortic valve disorder, and the patient's health will determine which technique must be used.
 One of the most common aortic valve repair surgeries is done to reshape a bicuspid aortic valve.
 In this procedure, the surgeon can separate the leaflets that have been fused or surgically create a third leaflet.
 This repair can often be effected through minimally invasive surgery (a mini-sternotomy) which is primarily used for patients with aortic valve regurgitation.

-Aortic valve repair is typically not recommended for patients with a stenotic bicuspid aortic valve.
+In the past...
+Aortic valve repair was typically not recommended for patients with a stenotic bicuspid aortic valves.
 In younger patients, the surgeon may be able to remove the calcium deposits that are preventing the aortc valve from functioning properly.
 However, in older patients, the calcification may cause the flaps to become stiff and unyielding, making such cases impossible to remedy through a minimally invasive technique.

 In some patients, the problem with the aortic valve is a tear or hole in one of the leaflets.
 A cardiac surgeon can often patch such holes in the valve.
 The surgeon will use the patient's own tissue to create a patch if one is needed.
 Sometimes, the cords connecting the valve to the wall of the heart are either too long or too short to allow the valve to operate properly.
 Surrounding tissue that provides support for the valve may also weaken.
 Both problems can typically be repaired through surgery on the aortic valve.

 Often, repairing an aortic valve involves treating an enlarged ascending aorta, the first section of the blood vessel leading from the valve.
-If the enlarged area is less than four or five centimeters is diameter, the area can often be repaired.
+If the enlarged area, an aortic aneurysm, is less than four or five centimeters is diameter, the area can often be repaired.
 However, larger areas may require the weakened section to be replaced with a dacron graft.

 Risks of Aortic Valve Repair Surgery